deanishe/alfred-workflow/docs/contributing.rst

   seconds or less is smooth.
 Alfred-Workflow should do its utmost to consume as little of that time as possible.

 The main entry point for unit testing is the ``run-tests.sh`` script in the root directory.
 This will fail *if code coverage is < 100%*.
-Travis-CI also uses this script.
+Travis-CI and GitHub Actions also use this script.
 Add ``# pragma: no cover`` with care.

 .. _unit-tests: